-The job plan will then be reviewed annually.
-The job plan will be a prospective agreement that sets out a consultant's duties, responsibilities and objectives for the coming year.
-It should cover all aspects of a consultant's professional practice including clinical work, teaching, research, education and managerial responsibilities.
+The Job Plan will then be reviewed annually, following the Appraisal Meeting.
+The Job Plan will be a prospective agreement that sets out a consultant's duties, responsibilities and objectives for the coming year.
+It should cover all aspects of a Consultant's professional practice including clinical work, teaching, research, education and managerial responsibilities.

 It should provide a clear schedule of commitments, both internal and external.
-In addition, it should include personal objectives, including details of their link to wider service objectives, and details of the support required by the consultant to fulfil the job plan and the objectives.
+In addition, it should include personal objectives, including details of their link to wider service objectives, and details of the support required by the Consultant to fulfil the job plan and the objectives.